aecon/3D-microglia-netoglitazone/README.md

 The directories `pre-processing`, `processing` and `plotting` contain tools to detect microglia cells from 3D mouse hemispheres, perform statistical analysis and generate figures for the corresponding publication.

 ### pre-processing:
-Tools for stack pre-processing:
+Tools for stack pre-processing.
-* Conversion of image stacks from tif to raw/nrrd file formats
+* Conversion of image stacks from tif to raw/nrrd file formats.
-* Cropping of image stacks to exclude large empty regions
+* Cropping of image stacks to exclude large empty regions.
 * Flipping of stacks (horizontal and/or stack flip) to match the Allen Brain Atlas orientation.

 ### processing: